lambiengcode/express_mongodb_sandbox/README.md

-# express_mongodb
-# restful api with nodes, express and mongodb
+## Restful api with Nodejs, Express and MongoDB

-==> test api
+### How I can run it? :tada::tada:

-1. create .env file URL=<url mongodb>
+- :rocket: Create .env file URL=<url mongodb>
-2. edit your database & collection in index.js
+- :rocket: Edit your database & collection in index.js
-3. run 'docker-compose up' in your command
+- :rocket: Run 'docker-compose up' in your command
-4. check it work...
+- :rocket: Check it work...